Deploying Django to AWS ECS with Terraform

 variable "autoscale_desired" {

-description = "Desired autoscale (number of EC2)"
+description = "Desired number of tasks to run initially"

 default = "4"